 Oglethorpe proved to be an effective leader, governing for nine years.
 He also banned slavery in Georgia, but not because he was opposed to the idea of it.
 Having slaves in Georgia posed a potential threat to the colony's military security.
-The Spanish enemy nearby in Florida offered slaves freedom in exchange for military service, which was a risk Oglethorpe wasn't willing to take.
-But when he successfully drove back invading Spaniards at the Battle of Bloody Marsh in 1742, the threat was minimized.
-Oglethorpe left Georgia the following year, after which, the slavery ban was lifted.
+The Spaniards nearby in Florida offered slaves freedom in exchange for military service, posing a risk

-UNITED STATES POSTAGE
+UNITED STATES

+POSTAGE

+POSTAGE